tend, tender, tend to

 Listed times are Pacific Standard Time for Vancouver, Canada.

-If ASL interpretation is required, please contact Clare (unitedaunties@gmail.com) to request it 2 weeks in advance.
+If ASL interpretation is required, please contact Clare (unitedaunties@gmail.com) for support a minimum of 2 weeks in advance.

 Gal Lee